 History of Hearing Loss

-I provide an explanation of each person’s audiogram.
+Nikki provides an explanation of each person’s audiogram.
 This includes discussion, information, counselling and confidence building.
-I also provide an Individual Rehabilitation Plan (sometimes involving communication partners).
+Nikki can also provide an Individual Rehabilitation Plan (sometimes involving communication partners).

 1 to 1 Lip Reading